gagle/node-tftp/README.md

   file: 'file',
   retries: 3,
   timeout: 3000,
-  localSocket: { address: "0.0.0.0", port: 55146 },
-  remoteSocket: { address: "127.0.0.1", port: 55147 }
+  localAddress: "0.0.0.0",
+  localPort: 55146,
+  remoteAddress: "127.0.0.1",
+  remotePort: 55147
 }
 ```

 When the GetStream emits a `stats` event, the `size` property is not guaranteed to be a Number because the server may not implement all the RFCs.
 The size of the file is obtained during the negotiation but not all the servers are able to negotiate.
 In these cases the `size` is null.

 The `userExtensions` property holds an object with the custom extensions sent by the server in response to the custom extensions sent with the request.
 Most of the TFTP servers don't let you respond with custom extensions when in fact this is a feature explained in the RFCs, so unless the TFTP server allows you to respond with custom extensions, this property will be always null.
-Of course, the server provided by this module and created with [createServer()](#createserver) let you set user extensions.
+Of course, the server included with this module let you set the user extensions to send back to the client.

 ---

-<a name="getstream_putstream_abort"></a>
+<a name="client_getstream_putstream_abort"></a>
 __abort() : undefined__

 Aborts the current transfer and emits an `abort` event.